flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 ### finish-args-metadata-key

+Criteria: This exception is never granted.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest uses the `--metadata` key.

 ### finish-args-contains-inherit-wayland-socket

+Criteria: Granted on sufficient explanation being provided.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest uses the `inherit-wayland-socket` socket.

 ### finish-args-host-filesystem-access

+Criteria: Granted on sufficient explanation being provided.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest has read and write `host` filesystem access.

 ### finish-args-home-filesystem-access

+Criteria: Granted on sufficient explanation being provided.
+The application should try to use Portals, or restrict itself to well known directories instead of full home.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest has read and write `home` filesystem access.

 ### finish-args-host-etc-filesystem-access

+Criteria: Granted on sufficient explanation being provided.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest has read and write `host-etc` filesystem access.

 ### finish-args-host-os-filesystem-access

+Criteria: Granted on sufficient explanation being provided.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest has read and write `host-os` filesystem access.

 ### finish-args-host-ro-filesystem-access

+Criteria: Granted on sufficient explanation being provided.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest has read-only `host` filesystem access.

 ### finish-args-host-etc-ro-filesystem-access

+Criteria: Granted on sufficient explanation being provided.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest has read-only `host-etc` filesystem access.

 ### finish-args-host-os-ro-filesystem-access

+Criteria: Granted on sufficient explanation being provided.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest has read-only `host-os` filesystem access.

 ### finish-args-home-ro-filesystem-access

+Criteria: Granted on sufficient explanation being provided.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest has read-only `home` filesystem access.

 ### finish-args-autostart-filesystem-access

+Criteria: This exception is not granted as an Autostart portal exists.
+Exceptions can be menu editors, or destop file editor like apps.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest has filesystem access to `~/.config/autostart`.

 ### finish-args-systemd-filesystem-access

+Criteria: Granted on sufficient explanation being provided.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest has filesystem access to `~/.config/systemd`.

 ### finish-args-gnupg-filesystem-access

+Criteria: Granted on sufficient explanation being provided.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest has filesystem access to `~/.gnupg`.

 ### finish-args-ssh-filesystem-access

+Criteria: Granted on sufficient explanation being provided.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest has filesystem access to `~/.ssh`.

 ### finish-args-desktopfile-filesystem-access

+Criteria: Granted on sufficient explanation being provided.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest has filesystem access to `~/.local/share/applications`.

 ### finish-args-uses-no-talk-name

+Criteria: This exception is never granted.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest has `--no-talk-name` or `--no-system-talk-name`.